 Please note: Space is limited and tickets will not be sold at the door.
 Once sold out, the event will be closed.

-Generously co-sponsored by JDC Entwine.
-This project was created as part of the COJECO BluePrint Fellowship, supported by COJECO and Genesis Philanthropy Group.
+This program is being sponsored in partnership with JDC Entwine’s Community Representatives program, and was originally created as part of the COJECO BluePrint Fellowship, supported by COJECO and Genesis Philanthropy Group.

 Ruben Shimonov is a Jewish educator, community builder, and social innovator based in New York City.
 His hybrid identity as an immigrant, Bukharian, Sephardic, Mizrahi, and Russian-speaking Jew continuously informs his commitment to the cultural and global diversity of the Jewish people.
 Ruben has previously brought this passion to his work at Queens College Hillel as Director of Cross-Community Engagement and Education, where he had the unique role of cultivating Sephardic and Mizrahi Jewish student life on campus.
 Ruben is the Co-Founder and Executive Director of the Sephardic-Mizrahi Q Network, a grassroots organization that works to build a vibrant and supportive community for LGBTQ Sephardic and Mizrahi Jews.
 He also serves as Vice-President of Education and Community Engagement on the American Sephardic Federation’s Young Leadership Board, as well as the Director of Educational Experiences and Programming for the Muslim-Jewish Solidarity Committee of New York.
 Ruben was recently named among The Jewish Week’s ’36 Under 36′ emerging Jewish communal leaders and social entrepreneurs.
 He is also a 2018 ASF Broome & Allen Fellow, as well as a 2018 COJECO Blueprint Fellow.
 Among his speaking engagements, Ruben was recently invited to present at Limmud Festival in the United Kingdom, one of the largest annual Jewish learning conferences in the world.